How to Remove a Device from Netflix: Deactivate and Disconnect Your Account on Unwanted Devices

 Lastly, if your account information such as the email has changed, there’s a more serious problem.
 This would indicate someone is gearing up to hijack your account.
 Change the email and password immediately, sign-out of all devices, and contact Netflix (send screenshots of the changes if possible).

 I only want to remove one device, are there any other options?

-Via Netflix, no. But, if the device is on your home wifi network and your router allows you to block content, you can log into your router settings and block a particular device from using Netflix on your wifi.
+Via Netflix, you can only remove download devices one at a time.
+But, if the device is on your home wifi network and your router allows you to block content, you can log into your router settings and block a particular device from using Netflix on your wifi.